Everything you ever wanted to know about hammocks in general and Hammock Bliss specifically but were afraid to ask…

 Some users have described the no-see-um netting we use at Hammock Bliss as “bullet proof.”
 We pride ourselves in having found the best quality no-see-um mesh in the world.
 Some no-see-um netting is like a stocking and though it may have small holes it can rip or tear quite easily.
 Hammock Bliss no-see-um netting has 2100 holes per square inch AND it is incredibly strong.
 It will not rip or tear with normal use.
 Simply grab two close sections of our no-see-um netting in each of your hands and pull them apart as hard as you can and you will see for yourself.
 The netting is so fine that even the tiniest creatures cannot penetrate including sand flies, midges, fleas, gnats, mosquitoes and no-see-ums.
 No-see-um netting is used on the Hammock Bliss No-See-Um No More hammock, Hammock Bliss No-See-Um / Mosquito Net Cocoon and Hammock Bliss Sky Tent 2.

-Dov Frazer & Mark Gruskin jointly designed the Hammock Bliss Sky Tent.
-Mark is a Tucson based inventor and a true renaissance man.
-He excels at such diverse pursuits as massage, welding, plumbing, building, sewing and filmmaking.
-Sky Tent is a unique hammock camping concept as it combines rain protection, bug protection with ample space for your hammock and your gear.
-Most rain and bug solutions for a hammock add a bug net or a rain fly above the hammock but maintain a narrow space around the hammock.
-Sky Tent integrates rain and bug protection for your hammock and creates an extremely roomy, tent-like internal space.
-Sky Tent also provides a space to hang you gear as you can use the hammock ropes to hang your pack.
-Sky Tent is meant to be suspended above and around your hammock but it is not attached to your hammock.
-This puts your body weight and gear weight onto the hammock ropes and the tree straps rather than onto the Sky Tent.
-While we would prefer that you use Sky Tent with a Hammock Bliss hammock, it works equally well with most any parachute nylon hammock.
-Be sure to note that a hammock is not included with the Sky Tent.
+Dov Frazer & Mark Gruskin jointly designed the Hammock Bliss Sky Tent 2.
+Sky Tent 2 is a unique hammock camping concept as it combines rain protection and bug protection with ample space for your hammock and your gear.
+Most rain and bug solutions for a hammock provide a rather narrow and restricted sleeping area.
+Sky Tent 2 integrates rain and bug protection for up to two hammocks and creates an extremely roomy, tent-like internal space.
+Sky Tent 2 also provides a space to hang you gear as you can use the hammock ropes to hang your backpack.
+Sky Tent 2 is meant to be suspended above and around your hammock but it is not attached to your hammock.
+Your body and gear weight are suspended separately using your hammock ropes and the tree straps.
+Sky Tent 2 can also be used on the ground like a conventional tent using two hiking poles to hold up the ends.
+While we would prefer that you use Sky Tent 2 with a Hammock Bliss hammock, it works equally well with most any gathered end hammock.
+Be sure to note that a hammock is not included with the Sky Tent 2.